jsonld-java/jsonld-java/README.md

 CHANGELOG
 =========

+### 2014-03-24
+* Allow loading remote @context from bundled JAR cache
+* Support JSON array in @context with toRDF
+* Avoid exception on @context with default @language and unmapped key

 ### 2014-02-24
 * Javadoc some core classes, JsonLdProcessor, JsonLdApi, and JsonUtils
 * Rename some core classes for consistency, particularly JSONUtils to JsonUtils and JsonLdTripleCallback